 The project participants are Hidroluz Centrais Elétricas Ltda. and EcoSecurities Group PLC.
-The host Party (Brazil) and the Annex I Party (the United Kingdom) meet all relevant participation requirements.
+The host Party (Brazil) and the Annex I Party (the Netherlands) meet all relevant participation requirements, have authorized the project participants and have provided written approval of voluntary participation in the project /31//32/.